 They’re aggressive on the phone, they may use bad language and insults, and might not be open to hearing about ways to rectify the situation.

-Even in this situation, you can still provide great customer service.
+Even in this situation, you can still provide great customer service and calm angry callers who seem unreachable.
 Here’s how.

 “I’m going to do my very best to rectify this situation.”